Principal investigator

 Yusuf Ghauri

-Yusuf is a research assistant at the PLJ Lab where he is currently working on a project examining persons exonerated of childhood sexual abuse crimes, as well as a project looking at Reddit posts of false allegations of childhood abuse.
-Yusuf’s research interests are in the areas of intersectionality, cognition, and mental health.
+Yusuf is a research assistant at the PLJ Lab.
+He assisted with a project examining characteristics of exonerated persons, a project investigating Reddit posts about false accusations, and he will assist on a systematic review of male IPV victimization.
+His research interests involve intersectionality, cognition, and mental health.
 He hopes to pursue graduate studies in clinical psychology and work with forensic populations.
-In his free time, Yusuf enjoys staying active and reading.

 Megan Zambri